wkumari/draft-harkins-owe/README.md

    machine and cause them to go through the 4-way Handshake again thereby allowing the passive attacker to determine the traffic keys.

-   Basically, this shared and public PSK mode of access is as bad as an open and unencrypted network.
-[TODO: Explain trade offs; shared PSK means the attacker has to be active and could provide a false sense of security.]
-With OWE, the client and AP, would perform a Diffie- Hellman key exchange during the access procedure and use the